-The central nervous system is composed of the brain and the spinal cord.
-The brain consists of the cerebrum, brainstem and cerebellum.
-The brainstem is made of midbrain, pons and medulla.
+The central nervous system (CNS) is composed of the brain and the spinal cord.
+The brain consists of the cerebrum, brainstem, and cerebellum.
+The brainstem is made up of the midbrain, pons, and medulla.

-The CNS contains the brain and spinal cord, the PNS includes nerves.
+The CNS contains the brain and spinal cord, while the PNS includes nerves.

-It is located in the precentral gyrus in the frontal lobe, called Brodmann area 4.
-It is involved in the execution of simple movements of contralateral muscles.
+The primary motor cortex is located in the precentral gyrus of the frontal lobe (Brodmann area 4).
+It executes simple movements of contralateral muscles.

-It is located on lateral and medial sides of the frontal lobe.
-It is involved in complex movements like performance of movements in a sequence e.g. dancing.
+The supplemental motor cortex is located on the lateral and medial sides of the frontal lobe.
+It’s involved in complex movements, such as performing movements in a sequence (e.g., dancing).

 The cerebral cortex can be described as containing three types of processing regions: primary, association, and integration areas.
 The primary cortical areas are where sensory information is initially processed, or where motor commands emerge to go to the brain stem or spinal cord.
 Association areas are adjacent to primary areas and further process the modality-specific input.
 Multimodal integration areas are found where the modality-specific regions meet; they can process multiple modalities together or different modalities on the basis of similar functions, such as spatial processing in vision or somatosensation.

-It is located in the postcentral gyrus of the parietal lobe, Brodmann areas 3, 1 and 2.
-S1 ultimately receives all sensory input from the VPL and VPM nuclei of the thalamus and processes the sensations of pain, temperature, touch, vibration, position from the contralateral body areas.
+The primary somatosensory area is located in the postcentral gyrus of the parietal lobe (Brodmann areas 3, 1, and 2).
+S1 ultimately receives sensory input from the VPL and VPM nuclei of the thalamus and processes pain, temperature, touch, vibration, and position from contralateral body areas.

-It is located in the inferior part of the parietal lobe in Brodmann area 40.
-It receives inputs from S1 and thalamus.
-It is involved in sensorimotor integration, integration of information from the two body halves, attention, learning and memory.
+The secondary somatosensory area is located in the inferior part of the parietal lobe (Brodmann area 40).
+It receives inputs from S1 and the thalamus.
+It’s involved in:

-It is located in the temporal lobe in the superior temporal gyrus, Brodmann area 41.
-Auditory association area is Brodmann area 42.
+The primary auditory cortex is located in the superior temporal gyrus of the temporal lobe (Brodmann area 41).
+The auditory association area is Brodmann area 42.
 Their function is interpretation of sound.

-It is located in the left, posterior-superior temporal lobe, approximately Brodamnn areas 39,40.
-Traditionally, it has mainly been associated with speech comprehension or understanding.
-Lesion in this area causes Wernicke’s aphasia also called fluent or receptive aphasia.
-The ability to understand the meaning of spoken words is affected but talking or language production is not impaired.
-Speech may thus seem a bit nonsensical.
+A lesion in this area causes Wernicke’s aphasia (fluent or receptive aphasia).
+The ability to understand the meaning of spoken words is affected, but talking (language production) is not impaired, so speech may seem nonsensical.

-The body is represented upside down, with the toes represented superiorly and face represented inferiorly in the cerebral cortex.
+The body is represented upside down in the cerebral cortex:

-Neocortex is the most recently evolved area of the cerebral cortex.
-The majority of human cerebral cortex is neocortex.
-It is arranged in six layers, from superficial to deep as follows:
+The neocortex is the most recently evolved area of the cerebral cortex, and it makes up the majority of the human cerebral cortex.
+It’s arranged in six layers, from superficial to deep:

 Layer I